Skip to main content

 • BIK+ strategy pillar 1 - protection

-• harmful content, illegal, illegal content, policy
+• harmful content, illegal, illegal content, policy, hate speech

-• Machine translation available
+• Machine translation used

 Title (original language): DSA-Begleitgesetz (DSA-BegG)